 Whilst the service charge will cover the upkeep of any communal areas, you will be responsible for the maintenance of the property- so if you’ve got plumbing problems, you’ll have to pay and sort it out.

-What type of property can I buy?
+What type of property can you buy with shared ownership?

-Do I need a regular mortgage?
+Do I need a regular mortgage with shared ownership?